Karl-Horning/karl-style-guides/guides/comments_and_documentation_style_js_ts.md

 - Keep examples **accurate and copy-pasteable**.
 - Align terminology with real project usage.
 - Remove outdated or redundant rules promptly to avoid confusion.
+- Use ESLint with `eslint-plugin-jsdoc` to validate tag order, punctuation, and spacing.

 ---